bhaddacak/bhaddacak.github.io/_pages/palijokes.md

 ## Style guide

 Here is my style of writing.
-For beginners who do not yet establish their own style, following my guideline can be helpful.
+For beginners who have not yet established their own style, following my guideline can be helpful.

-1. I do not use sandhi words (because sandhi ruins clarity of communication).
+1. I rarely use sandhi words (because sandhi ruins clarity of communication).
 2. I use particles only when necessary (because many particles, while adding little to the meaning, are often distracting rather than make things clearer).
 3. I prefer short sentences to complex, long ones (because short sentences are easier to read and write).
 4. I place artistic quality second to lucidity (because that is what communication is mainly about).